Otogenetics COVID-19 PCR Testing

 Which Test(s) to Use?

-The Otogenetics iAMP-COVID-19 Testing is an isothermal real-time amplification test that detects the presence of viral RNA.
+The Otogenetics COVID-19 PCR Testing is real time PCR from purified RNA that detects the presence of viral RNA.
 It should be used during the active phase of infection when virus is present in the infected tissues.

 COVID-19 Antibody Testing is for the detection of antibodies against COVID-19 that develop in patients some time after COVID-19 infection.
 This duration, known as seroconversion, can be as short as 3 days or as long as a couple of weeks post illness onset.
 Only very limited knowledge is available for this new virus.
 It is unknown how long the antibodies remain.